 If you’re hair is shorter, you might not be able to gather all the pieces of your hair at the back of your head into your pineapple – that’s okay.
 If you’re hair is longer, like mine; don’t pull it all the way through your hair tie.
 Keep as much hair as possible on the top of your head.
 Pineappling is my favourite time of the day!
 It means it’s time to wash my face and do my night time skincare routine, and bed time isn’t far away.
 Here’s how to do it, and you’re only going to loop the hair tie once or twice at most – it shouldn’t be tight.

 This one is worse than the pineapple!
 My mum has asked me a few times what on earth I’m doing with “that thing” on my head.
 I always reply (to her horror) that I’m plopping!
 Make sure you use a cotton t-shirt or microfibre towel to “plop.”
-Bouclème do a fab 100% cotton jersey towel which I use.
-You can read my full review here or get 10% off all purchases on their site using discount code CURLYCAILIN10 throughout the month of May 2018.
-DevaCurl have a microfibre towel.
+My favourite curl towel is the Bouclème 100% cotton jersey towel.
+Although I don’t really like microfibre towels, as I find they cause frizz for me, the best one, in my opinion, is the DevaCurl microfibre towel.
 The DevaCurl one is cheaper, but only available in USA.
 The Boucléme one is more expensive, but comes free with their Luxe Kits – I bought the Summer Saviours one.
 Alternatively, you can use a cotton t-shirt.
-I’ve tried a couple of microfibre towels but don’t like them as they seem to always cause frizz.

 The art of plopping – indulge me here; let’s at least try to make it sound glamorous!
 Lay the towel/t-shirt on the bed, usually below waist height helps – especially if you’ve got a bad back.
 Flip your hair over, grabbing it in the same way you would start your pineapple.
 “Plop” your hair onto the middle of the towel, with your forehead nearest the edge.
 Fold over the remaining towel or t-shirt over the back of your head, and tie with the sides to secure.
 If you’re using a t-shirt, use the sleeves to tie it, and prepare to look like a gangster.
 After I’ve applied my products to my soaking wet hair, I diffuse for about five minutes until my hair is damp, or about 60-70% dry.
 Then I plop, leaving it on for 20-30 minutes before taking my hair out to air dry.